 It can be extremely difficult to file a report and consider legal action against an abuser.
-However, there are several benefits to survivors who bring their abuser(s) to court:
+However, there are several benefits for survivors who bring their abuser(s) to court:

-- Survivors confront the physical and mental damages that they’ve suffered.
+- Survivors can hold their abusers accountable for the physical and mental damages they have suffered.

-- Survivors help end the cycle of abuse carried out by their abuser.
+- Survivors can help end the cycle of abuse.

-Every state has a statute of limitations for certain crimes.
-This is a filing deadline that people must abide by in order to file civil or criminal charges against a perpetrator.
-Survivors considering legal action need to report the incident and file a claim before their state’s statute of limitations passes.
+Survivors considering legal action should report the incident and file a civil claim before their state’s statute of limitations passes.

 How Do I Report Child Sexual Abuse?

-To report child sexual abuse, you must have reasonable suspicion that abuse is happening, but you do not need proof to contact the authorities.
+To report child sexual abuse, you must have reasonable suspicion that abuse is happening.
+However, you do not need concrete evidence to contact the authorities.
 This is known as a “good faith” report.
-Abuse may be reported to local law enforcement or child protective services depending on state laws.
+Depending on state laws, local law enforcement or child protective services may handle the report and subsequent investigation.

 When you make a report, a certain amount of information is required, including the child’s name, age and address, as well as the type of abuse suspected.
 The reporting agency will be able to determine if there is enough information to act upon.
 You can always add to the report if you discover more information at a later date.